 Top 5 audio recording software

-Your voice is the main tool when it comes to radio presenting.
-That being said, you should take care of your voice as you would do with any other piece of important equipment.
+Your voice is your most valuable tool when it comes to radio presenting.
+That being said, you should take care of it as you would do with any other piece of important equipment.
 Take (at least) 10 minutes to warm up your voice and face muscles before doing any kind of radio show.
-Not only will this help protect your vocal cords from any damage, but it will also help you articulate better and generally improve your diction.
-Drinking water will also help keep your throat from drying out and putting strain on your voice.
+Not only does this protect your vocal cords from any damage, but it can also help you articulate better and generally improve your diction.
+Drinking water can also prevent your throat from drying out and putting strain on your vocal cords.

 Try these vocal warm ups for radio presenters

-Your listeners are the reason that you’re trying to perfect your radio presenting skills, right?
-The aim of your radio show is to please your listeners and keep them coming back for more.
+Your listeners are the reason that you’re trying to perfect your radio hosting skills, right?
+The aim of your radio show is to please your audience and make them come back for more.
 But how?

 Knowing who you’re talking to is an essential part of radio presenting.
 You need to adjust your tone and vocabulary according to who you’re speaking to.
 This is why it’s extremely important to define a target audience when launching your radio project.
 The better you know your audience, the easier it will be for you to address them in the right way.